Limows/SDL-ColorLines/A320/README.md

 ## Controls

  - Joystick - directions
- - A - select
+ - Start center - select
- - Y - new game
+ - - new game
  - Select - back to menu
- - Start - about
+ - X - about

 ## Features